Zerrtry/BackEnd.github.io/README.md

 ### Contribution

 **Contributors**
-'Born to Read' Book Club - submitted on July 18th 2020 during Northwestern FULL STACK FLEX coding bootcamp Developed by a Team of 4 developers - Mariya Kirichenko, Isha Bali, Dmitrii Zverev & Carlos Reyes
+'Born to Read' Book Club - submitted on July of 2020 during Northwestern FULL STACK FLEX coding bootcamp.

+Developed by a Team of 4 developers - Mariya Kirichenko, Isha Bali, Dmitrii Zverev & Carlos Reyes

 This repository is used for learning purposes.
 Please refrain from contributions or forking without explicit permission.